THE APPLICATION IS NOW LIVE FOR THE 2020 JUDITH BARLOW PRIZE! (see below)

 - Submit the form with the one-act play (no longer than 50 pages).
 The play itself must be submitted WITHOUT the playwright's name anywhere on the document.

 - A brief recommendation letter from your participating professor is required.
-It can be submitted by the student with their application or directly from the professor.
+It can be submitted by the student with their application or sent directly by the professor.